-It’s that familiar, sinking feeling.
-You’re sitting in a quiet hall, the clock is ticking, and suddenly, your mind feels like a blank whiteboard.
-If you’re heading into your 2026 exams—whether they’re finals, professional certifications, or high-stakes entrance exams—the pressure is real.
-But here’s the thing: that tightening in your chest doesn't have to be your downfall.
+It is a familiar, sinking feeling.
+You are sitting in a quiet hall, the clock is ticking, and suddenly your mind goes blank.
+If you are heading into 2026 exams, including finals, professional certifications, or high-stakes entrance exams, the pressure is significant.
+This tightening in your chest does not have to be your downfall.

 To perform your best, you need more than just a "stay positive" pep talk.
 You need a toolkit of manage test anxiety strategies that actually work when the pressure is on.
 This guide is about transforming that nervous energy into peak performance, making sure your final score actually reflects the hours you’ve put in.